robfatland/runawaytrain/AWS_IAM_Identity_Center.md

 ### Identity source

 - Choose to make this an external provider
-    - We manage users and groups in an external identity provider (IdP)
+    - We manage users and groups in the external identity provider (IdP)
-    - Users sign in to your IdP sign-in page, are redirected to the AWS access portal
+    - Users sign in to the IdP sign-in page, are redirected to the AWS access portal
-    - After they sign in to the AWS access portal, they can access their assigned AWS accounts and cloud applications
+    - After they sign in: They access their assigned AWS accounts and cloud applications
+- Changing to External Provider brings up a dialog
+    - One of the following options
+        - Upload a SAML file
+        - Provide
+            - IdP sign-in URL
+            - IdP issuer URL
+            - IdP certificate

 ### Authentication

 ### Management

 ### Tags